P

 The best hole saw for HVAC work is one that has been designed specifically for HVAC applications.
 These saws typically have carbide teeth that can handle the tough metal ductwork.
 Some even come with a UV light themselves that helps to identify HVAC issues.

-If I were to recommend a hole saw, I would recommend the Milwaukee hole saw kit.
-This is a cheap option that includes a variety of sizes of hole saws to satisfy all the hole cutting needs.
+A reliable option is the Milwaukee hole saw kit.
+This is a quality option that includes a variety of sizes of hole saws to satisfy all the hole cutting needs.
 It also includes a handy case to keep all the saws organized.

 If you still aren't sure how to use a hole saw, take a look at this handy YouTube video How to Use a Hole Saw provided by This Old House for a more in-depth look.